Dulaksha-Keshan/all-rounder/README.md

 ## Test commit

-This is to test if commits work on the main branch
+This is to test if commits work on the main branch. commits to the main branch was not allowed...

+This is to test if branches works properly.